Eli410/TrackFusion/README.md

-# Tidal-2024
+# Okedoke Karaoke

-Welcome to **Tidal-2024**, a real-time track separation software developed for the Tidal Hackathon.
+Welcome to **Okedoke Karaoke**, a real-time track separation software developed for the Tidal Hackathon.
 This application allows users to dynamically separate audio tracks from videos and overlay selected tracks for customized playback.

 ## Features